what does a rain gauge measure

 Traditional Rain Gauge Working Process:

-1. **Rainwater Collection:** A cylindrical container with a wide mouth collects rainwater.
-Typically, meteorologists or relevant workers position the gauge on flat ground in an open area, away from trees or buildings, to ensure unobstructed water collection.
+1. **Rainwater Sensor Collection:** A round container with a wide opening collects rainwater.
+Usually, meteorologists or workers place the gauge on flat ground in an open area.
+This is done to keep it away from trees or buildings.
+This helps make sure we collect clear water.

-3. **Measurement Scale:** The measuring cylinder is marked with a readable scale (in millimeters or inches) that reflects the accumulated rainfall.
+3. **Measurement Scale:** The measuring cylinder has a clear scale.
+It is marked in millimeters or inches.
+This shows the total rainfall.

 Tipping Bucket Rain Gauge: How It Works

-The tipping bucket rain gauge is one of the most widely used rain-sensing tools, operating on a fundamental see-saw or tilting bucket mechanism:
+The tipping bucket rain gauge is a common tool used to measure rainfall.
+It works using a simple see-saw or tilting bucket irrigation system.

 1. **Rain Collection:**

-At the top of the device is a funnel that directs rainwater into one of two small compartments (buckets).
-Each bucket has a fixed capacity, typically between 0.2 to 0.5 mm of water.
+At the top of the device, you will find a funnel.
+This funnel gathers rainwater and sends it into one of two small buckets.
+Each bucket can hold a set amount of water, usually between 0.2 and 0.5 mm.

 2. **Tilting Mechanism:**